 Guatapé is a charming pueblo at the feet of the Andes mountains.
-It’s located just outside of Medellín and therefore most people tend to visit on a quick trip.
-It’s the perfect place to spend a day if you’re looking to escape the hustle-and-bustle of the city.
+It's located just outside of Medellín and therefore most people tend to visit on a fun day trip.
+It's the perfect place to spend a day if you're looking to escape the hustle and bustle of the city.

 There are plenty of things to do in Guatapé, including hiking up El Peñón de Guatapé (the big rock with the famous, steep staircase), checking out the colorful buildings, and taking a boat cruise on the lake.